danielBingham/foresttofarm.org/documentation/development-infrastructure.md

 The source includes a vagrant file and chef code to provision a full development vm.
 To use it, you'll need to download and install [Vagrant](https://www.vagrantup.com/) and the Vagrant [Berkshelf](http://berkshelf.com/) plugin.
+You'll also need to install [NodeJS](https://nodejs.org/en/) and NPM.
 Please see the Vagrant and Berkshelf websites for installation instructions.

-Once you have vagrant and vagrant-berkshelf installed, you can just type ``vagrant up`` in the repository directory (the same one as the vagrant file and this README) to bring up your development vm.
+Once you have everything installed, you'll need to run ``npm install`` in your source directory to install the node dependencies.
+Then you can just type ``vagrant up`` in the repository directory (the same one as the vagrant file and this README) to bring up your development vm.